-Name of Company: Shams Textile Mills Limited

-Year ended: June 30, 2021
+Name of Company: Shams Textile Mills Limited Year ended: June 30, 2022 a.
+Male: 7b.
+Female: 1

 The company has complied with the requirements of the Regulations in the following manner:

 1. The total number of Directors are eight (8) as per the following: